archinarula/Group-5-Project/README.md

 ## Purpose

-The purpose of this study is to analyse if colder and dryer weather increases the spredh of Covid-19 virus. **More specificaly find the realtion and quatify the increase in spread with temperature drop of every 2 degree celsius or percipatation dropped by 5%????**
+The purpose of this study is to analyse if colder and dryer weather increases the spredh of Covid-19 virus.
+More specificaly find the realtion and quatify the increase in spread with temperature drop of every x degree celsius or percipatation dropped by y% dropped.

 ## Data